ratem/eispatterns/README.rst

 of the same concrete concept or even of different concepts.
 Ideally they can be defined even at runtime and through configuration.

+c) Tests are following the "mockist" way of thinking in general, however, given the symbioses among concepts and their configurators, when checking the relation between a concept and its configurator class sometimes we are forced to use "classist" tests.
+For example, in Movement tests, MovementConfiguration is used normally, while Resource and Node are "mocked".

 General Notes
 -------------
 a)This is a didactic framework, if you need a flexible production-ready EIS